seduerr91/seduerr91.github.io/pages/job-description.md

 - Toolkit: PyTorch, Spacy, Huggingface Transformers, Pandas, NumPy, OpenCV, SciKit Learn
 - Result-driven Master in Business and Computer Science (graduated with honours)
 - Professional research ability and critical thinking skills (2 years as a researcher)
-- Proficient programming in Python (one year in a Startup, two years in club)
+- Proficient programming in Python (one year in a Startup, two years in Uni)
 - Excellent communicator, team-player (years of soccer, digital nomad)
 - Extremes: highest montain 6088m, marathon in isolation in 3h55, running 1800km in 2021.